 1774.2.
-Pipeline Management Plans
+Pipeline Management Plans.

-(a) Operators shall prepare a pipeline management plan for all pipelines within two years of the effective date of this regulation, and current operators as of October 1, 2018, shall submit a copy of the plan shall be provided to the Supervisor upon request no later than October 1, 2019.
-The operator shall maintain an up-to-date copy and provide it to the Supervisor upon request.
+(a) Operators shall prepare a Ppipeline Mmanagement Pplan for all pipelines within two years of the effective date of this regulation, and the plan shall be provided to the Supervisor upon request within one year of the effective date of this regulation.
+An up to date copy shall be maintained with required updates to be made available to the Supervisor upon request.
+Operators shall submit mapping and other specified data in accordance with section 1774.3 of this Chapter.